mjabrefah/audacity-time-converter/README.md

 ## Example Usage in Script

 The script is executed by specifying the input and output file names.
-Two sample text files have been included.
-One has already been converted.

 ```python
 # Example usage: